Our Top Things to Do in Camden

 Looking for somewhere a little fancier for your lunch or evening meal?
 Located on the cusp of Camden, York & Albany is one of Gordon Ramsey’s restaurants offering a classic British menu in a stylish and spacious setting.
 The main menu is seasonal, and they also have a bar snack menu with some great stone baked pizzas and divine truffle chips on offer.

-The Chin Chin Laboratorist
+Treat yourself at The Chin Chin Laboratorist

 Ever heard of liquid nitrogen ice cream?
 No?
 Well, now's the time to get involved.
 For a taste of this unique sweet treat, check out the Chin Chin Laboratorist in Camden, where you can watch your ice cream being made right in front of you.
 The list of flavours is quite endless, with everything from coconut marshmallow to beer butter caramel on offer.
 Trust us, this isn’t just a dessert spot, it’s an experience.